k-basinski/inharmonicity_roving/README.md

 To replicate the results, run scripts in the indicated order.
 Scripts 00-03 require a parameter (participant ID) to work.

-Alternatively, you can download the `all.p` from the raw data repository.
+Alternatively, you can download the `all.p` from the raw data repository and place it under `results/evokeds/all.p` path.
 This file contains preprocessed evoked responses stored as a Python dict.
 Scripts from 05 onwards use this file for analysis and plotting.